 Legal aid Scotland lawyer for assault case

-Legal aid for assault charges may be available to you.
+Legal Aid for assault charges may be available to you.
 Contact our team of specialist assault lawyers, and they will talk you through the options available.
-Legal aid helps you get the best defence which we believe is at Graham Walker Solicitors.
+Legal Aid helps you afford the best defence which is at Graham Walker Solicitors.
 Our assault charges Scotland team are waiting for your call 24/7, so call now.

 Provided sound expert advice and always available, with honest opinions regarding any queries I had.